SMSF Explained - What is an SMSF?

 How much money do you need to have an SMSF?

-As mentioned, there is no official minimum balance and many people with larger super portfolios set up their own SMSF as a more cost effective way of managing their super.
+As mentioned, there is no official minimum balance and many people with larger super portfolios set up their own SMSF as a more cost-effective way of managing their super.
 For people with smaller portfolio balances, price is more of a consideration given set-up and ongoing costs (annual accounting, auditing & taxation) which can be expensive among some providers- though not all.

 For many SMSF providers, set up costs can be up to $1,500 depending on if the fund has an individual or corporate trustee structure and then ongoing management costs can be anywhere between $1,000-$3,000+.
-However for Stake Super, SMSF set-up and full ongoing administration starts at just $990.

 How are SMSFs regulated in Australia?

 SMSFs are regulated by the Australian Taxation Office (ATO) and Australian Securities and Investment Commission (ASIC) which differs to industry and retail super funds whom are regulated by the Australian Prudential Regulation Authority (APRA).
-While the compliance and reporting requirements of SMSFs sit with the fund trustee(s), SMSF administrators like Stake Super can do much of the heavy lifting to ensure all requirements are satisfied.
+While the compliance and reporting requirements of SMSFs sit with the fund trustee(s), SMSF administrators like Stake Super can do much of the heavy lifting to ensure the administrative requirements are satisfied.